 Very Cheesy Cheese Scones

-Cheese Scones.
-Is there anyone who doesn’t love a cheese scone?
-Warm from the oven and eaten slathered in butter, there can’t be many home baked savouries that are so comforting yet take hardly any time to make from scratch.
+Very Cheesy Cheese Scones might just be the fluffiest, cheesiest, best cheese scones ever!
+Warm from the oven, split and spread with butter, there can’t be many home baked savouries that are so comforting yet take hardly any time and effort.
+Ready to enjoy in around 30 minutes.

 Jump to Recipe